suncoast-devs/handbook/tools/editors.md

 - In the search bar enter `tab size`
 - Find the setting `Editor: Tab Size` and change this to `2`

 - In the search bar enter `formatOn`
 - Find the setting `Editor: Format on Save` and turn this _ON_

 - In the search bar enter `Prettier`
 - Find the setting `Prettier: Semi` and turn this _OFF_
 - Find the setting `Prettier: Single Quote` and turn this _ON_
 - Find the setting `Prettier: Use Tabs` and turn this _OFF_

+_Settings we recommend_

+Go to `Code` menu, then `Preferences`, then `Settings`

+- In the search bar enter: `enable preview`
+- Disable `Workbench › Editor: Enable Preview From Quick Open`
+- Also consider: Disable `Workbench › Editor: Enable Preview`

 _Tips and Tricks_